legumeinfo/website-ui-specs/gene-search/README.md

 After another round of review in mid-July 2023, the intermediate output was changed from vertical layout of the results for each gene to a tabular layout per gene, based on this rationale from Alan (Aug 4, lis-developers discussion thread): </i>"... the generic paginated search class the component is based on draws results using a table, but the gene search component overrides this to draw results as a list.
 While the list is aesthetically pleasing, it can only be configured by forking the repository and modifying the code, whereas the table can be configured at run-time, i.e. no forking necessary."</i>

 The history above predates a versioning system for these website-ui specs.
 In October 2023, semantic versioning was added, with 1.1.0 being used in this spec to reflect the first production release of this gene-search web component -- subversion .1 indicating that significant changes were made in June-July after review of the initial implementation in March.

+October 19: update spec version to 1.1.1 -- the minor version increment reflecting that the Gene search field should be parameterizable in the web component, to allow fixing the genus to e.g. Arachis or Glycine, for use at a genus-specific site or context.
 </details>

 ## Input

-- genus (selector with "any" on top)
+- genus (selector with "any" on top).
+In single-genus contexts (e.g. PeanutBase or SoyBase), allow this value to be pre-set.
 - species (selector populated if genus specified, otherwise only "any")
 - strain (selector populated if species specified, otherwise only "any")
 - gene identifier (text input)